Academic Program Professional 2

 - Ability to develop program partnerships and funding sources.

-- Excellent communication (oral and written) and analytical skills, exhibiting exertise and fluency in area of specialization.
+- Excellent oral, written, and analytical skills, exhibiting fluency in area of specialization.

 - Ability to oversee and direct staff.